Hypo Alpe Adria Bank: Under Resolution

 In March 2014, the Austrian government decided to split Hypo Alpe-Adria-Bank International into a Balkans banking unit (Hypo Group Alpe Adria A.G.; formerly: Hypo SEE Holding A.G.), an Italian business (HBI-Bundesholding A.G.) and a bad bank, Heta Asset Resolution.
 The Balkans unit was sold in December 2014 to Advent International (80%) and the European Bank for Reconstruction and Development (20%).

 The original company Hypo Alpe-Adria-Bank International was renamed as Heta Asset Resolution, becoming a "bad bank" that did not have a banking license.
 It was intended to wind down the bad bank over a period of years.
-The European Union had forbidden member states to provide state aid to make the market less compatible, thus the 2013 plan was redesigned in order to comply with EU law.
+The European Union had forbidden member states to provide state aid to make the market less competitive, thus the 2013 plan was redesigned in order to comply with EU law.
 The General Court also ruled that the guarantee granted by Austria to BayernLB in 2009 during the nationalization was a state aid but nevertheless compatible with EU law.

 In October 2014 Italian Guardia di Finanza started an investigation on the leasing department of the Italian subsidiary.
 The department was remained in the "bad bank" as Heta Asset Resolution Italia S.r.l.